mmajcher/lisp-interpreter-with-dynamic-scoping/README.md

 ~~Using Leiningen: `lein run` (you need both Clojure and Leiningen installed)~~

 1. Download standalone jar file (^ use _release_ link above).
-2. `java -jar interpreter-standalone.jar`
+2. `java -jar interpreter-standalone.jar` for REPL

+Jar file accepts filename argument to run code from file.
+The value of evaluation of the last statement in the file will be printed out.

 ## Language

 ### Syntax

-At the moment, REPL only accepts statements contained within one line.

-Interpreter accepts following syntax:
+REPL accepts multi-line statements.
+In last line of the statement, any input after top-level enclosing statement will be truncated.

+Here are some examples of the syntax:

 ```
 (+ 2 2)